The T9 vertebra

-As we age, a lifetime of wear and tear begins to take its toll on the intervertebral discs between thoracic vertebrae, , including those above and below the T9 vertebra.
-The disc walls become thinner and weaker, a degenerative condition that can cause any of the following conditions:
+As we age, years of wear and tear begin to take its toll on the discs between thoracic vertebrae, including those above and below the T9 vertebra.
+The disc walls become thinner and weaker, which can lead to damage within the spine, such as:

 - Herniated discs